The Right to Read in Kyrgyzstan

 Participants at the national seminar on the Marrakesh Treaty in Bishkek in April 2018.
 The first international transfer of accessible books in Kyrgyzstan under the Marrakesh Treaty took place during the seminar.

-In Kyrgyzstan, the Kyrgyz Library and Information Consortium (KLIC), took the the lead in campaigning for accession to the Marrakesh Treaty.
+In Kyrgyzstan, the Kyrgyz Library and Information Consortium (KLIC), took the the lead in campaigning for Kyrgyzstan to join the Marrakesh Treaty.

-On 24 April 2018, the first international transfer of accessible format books to beneficiaries in Kyrgyzstan took place during a National Seminar on the Marrakesh Treaty.
-The transfer was facilitated by EIFL.
+In 2018, the first international transfer of accessible format books to beneficiaries in Kyrgyzstan took place during a national seminar on the Marrakesh Treaty organized by WIPO and the State Service of Intellectual Property and Innovation (Kyrgyzpatent).
+The transfer was facilitated by EIFL, University of Toronto Libraries and the DAISY Consortium.

-The law for accession to the Treaty and changes to national copyright law are great achievements for the library community, the local blind community, policy-makers and elected representatives who worked closely together.
-Now the focus is on raising awareness of the new opportunities for increasing access to reading materials for people in Kyrgyzstan with print disabilities, and in providing practical advice on the operation of the Marrakesh Treaty in Kyrgyzstan.
+Kyrgyzstan's accession to the Marrakesh Treaty and its swift implementation into national law are great achievements for the library community, the local blind community, policy-makers and elected representatives who worked closely together.
+Now libraries and other institutions can use the treaty to increase access to reading materials for people in Kyrgyzstan for people with print disabilities.

 Background